-- Like the Know escape ramp locations on your route.
+- Know escape ramp locations on your route.
 Signs show drivers where ramps are located. - Escape ramps save lives, equipment and cargo.

 - 1. What factors determine your selection of a "safe" speed when going down a long, steep downgrade? - 2.
-Why should you be in the proper gear before starting down a hill? - Describe the proper braking technique when going down a long, steep downgrade. - 4.
+Why should you be in the proper gear before starting down a hill? - 3.
+Describe the proper braking technique when going down a long, steep downgrade. - 4.
 What type of vehicles can get stuck on a railroad-highway crossing? - 5.
-How long does it take for a typical tractortrailer unit to clear a double track?
+How long does it take for a typical tractor- trailer unit to clear a double track?

-These questions may be on the test.
-If you can't answer them all, re-read subsections 2.15 and 2.16.
+These questions may be on your test.
+If you can't answer them all, re-read subsection 2.15 and 2.16.

-2.17 Driving Emergencies
+2.17 DRIVING EMERGENCIES